tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 ### Step 2: Install KubeVirt

 Now that we have a platform to deploy on top of, we can go ahead and get the required components up and running.
-For this example, we'll be using KubeVirt [v0.23.0](https://github.com/kubevirt/kubevirt/releases/tag/v0.23.0).
-If you would like to use the cli `virtctl`, this is where you can grab it from.
-Otherwise there's nothing that you need directly from this repo as we'll be referencing the files remotely.
+For this example, we'll use KubeVirt [v0.23.0](https://github.com/kubevirt/kubevirt/releases/tag/v0.23.0).
+If you would like to use the CLI `virtctl`, this is where you can grab it from.
+Otherwise there's nothing that you need directly from this repository as we'll be referencing files remotely.

 #### Nested Virtualization Check